 The tests assess your overall health and include tests for infectious diseases, hormonal levels, toxicology, and genetic conditions.
 You’ll also need to have transvaginal ultrasounds to assess your ovarian health.

 After this, you will have a consultation with our fertility physician, who will review the results and conduct an onsite physical examination.
 You’ll also need to undergo psychological screening and counseling to ensure you are emotionally and psychologically prepared for the process.
-After this stage, you will be eligible to donate and we can start preparing for the egg retrieval.
+After this stage, you will be considered eligible to donate and we can start preparing for the egg retrieval.

 In a usual menstrual cycle, women typically release only one mature egg at a time.
 However, for egg donation, your ovaries will be stimulated so that more than one egg matures at a time.
 This is called the ovarian stimulation cycle and is induced by fertility medications and self-administered injections.